Rhoda-NM/Reeds-Book-Catalog-final-project/README.md

  Manages lending information, including borrower details, lending dates, and return dates.
 Provides methods for creating lending instances, retrieving borrowed books, and handling lending data in the database.

-Absolutely, here's an updated README with detailed descriptions for each Python file, function, and model in your CLI application:

-Reeds Book Catalog CLI
-Welcome to Reeds Book Catalog CLI!
-This command-line interface (CLI) application allows you to manage a catalog of books, authors, genres, and lending information easily and efficiently.

-CLI Script
-The main entry point of the application is cli.py.
-It contains commands and functionality to interact with the book catalog, manage lending, and perform various operations related to books, authors, and genres.

-Features
-Browse Catalog: View and manage the catalog
-Add a Book to Catalog: Add a new book to the catalog Browse Genres: View and manage genres
-View Authors: View and manage authors
-Search Book: Search for a book by title
-Search Books by Author: Search for books by author Search Books by Genre: Search for books by genre
-Lend a Book to a Friend: Lend a book to someone
-View borrowed Books From Catalog: View books that are currently borrowed Return Borrowed Book: Return a borrowed book
-Mark a Book as Read: Mark a book as read in your personal library Mark a Book as Unread: Mark a book as unread in your personal library Installation
-To install and run the CLI application, follow the instructions in the Installation section of this README.

 ### Functions
 - list_books()